Jupter1/MMM-Slack/README.md

 - Removed Emoji support.
 - Removed brackets '[]' from Username.
 - Added Timestamp.
 It will display as username @hh:mm.
-- added variables for the refresh-time and a display-timer: module displays the last message of each user for a given amount of time.
-When the module updates, the message is updated if the author is different than one of the previous messages.
-If no message that is not too old exists, the module hides itself.
+- Added variables for the refresh-time and a display-time: Module displays the last message of each user for a given amount of time.
+When the module updates, the message is updated to the next message wich is from a different author.
+If no message younger than the displayTime exists, the module will hide itself.
+- added variable to prevent an immediate refresh when a new message arrives.

 Forked from stir.